enzokro/fractal_gpt/README.md

 ### Create the virtual environment:

-The environment will be called `fractal_gpt` and it uses python version 3.11.
+The environment will be called `fractal_gpt` and use python version 3.11.

 ```bash
 micromamba create --name fractal_gpt python=3.11
 ```